telefonicaid/fiware-orion/doc/manuals/orion-api.md

 This section contains the topics that, due to implementation decision, the behaviour is differs from the described in the original NGSIv2 specification.

+## `actionType` metadata

+From original NGSIv2 specification section "Builtin metadata", regarding `actionType` metadata:

+> Its value depend on the request operation type: `update` for updates,
+> `append` for creation and `delete` for deletion.
+Its type is always `Text`.

+Current Orion implementation supports `update` and `append`.
+The `delete` case will be supported upon completion of [this issue](https://github.com/telefonicaid/fiware-orion/issues/1494).

 # API Routes